 Bike racks in New Lynn

 We will replace the existing lollipop bike parking racks outside the New Lynn War Memorial Library with new Sheffield bike racks.
-We will also install new bike racks in other locations throughout New Lynn town centre.

 Street lighting and wayfinding signage